What is Sales Qualified Lead (SQL)?

 A sales qualified lead (SQL) is a prospective customer that has been researched and vetted by marketing and/or SDRs and meets the criteria to be pursued by an account executive.

 An SQL has progressed beyond initial interest (MQL stage) and meets qualification criteria like budget, authority, need, and timeline.
-The handoff from marketing/SDR to AE at the SQL stage is one of the most critical transitions in the revenue funnel.
+The handoff from marketing or SDR to AE at the SQL stage is one of the most critical transitions in the revenue funnel.
+Get it wrong and AEs waste time on unqualified conversations while real buyers go uncontacted.

 MQL vs SQL

-An MQL (marketing qualified lead) has shown interest through actions like downloading content or attending a webinar.
-An SQL has been validated — typically through an SDR conversation — as having genuine buying intent, budget, and decision-making authority.
+An MQL (marketing qualified lead) has shown interest through actions like downloading content, attending a webinar, or visiting the website multiple times.
+An SQL has been validated, typically through an SDR conversation or a direct sales interaction, as having genuine buying intent, confirmed budget or budget process, and decision-making authority or access to it.
 The conversion rate from MQL to SQL is typically 15-30% for well-qualified pipelines.
+Below 15% usually means marketing is generating low-intent leads.
+Above 30% might mean marketing's criteria are too strict and they're leaving qualified prospects on the table.

 SQL Definition Best Practices